Digital Marketing for Nonprofits: A Complete Guide

 Boost Your SEM and SEO strategies

 To boost the performance of your website, you can use paid or unpaid ads.
-Unpaid searches can be through search engine optimization (SEO).
+Search engine optimization (SEO) can attract unpaid, organic searches.
 For this, you need to consider your on-page, off-page, and technical SEO aspects that will help you appear on top of Google, Bing, or Yahoo search results.

 Alternatively, consider paid ads through search engine marketing (SEM).
 Paid ads are a simple way of ranking higher without the extra effort of SEO.
-Even better, you only pay for ads based on the clicks you get.
+Even better, you only pay for ads based on your clicks.

 But for better efficiency in your internet marketing efforts, use both SEM and SEO campaigns.
 Both campaigns can complement each other to ensure long-term success in your online marketing efforts.